Siyum: Format

 The term siyum sometimes refers to the celebratory meal itself.

 Common occasions

 An enduring custom is for the community to complete a unit of Torah or tractate(s) of Talmud during the 30 days of shloshim or first year following the death of a beloved one and hold a communal siyum thereafter, in tribute and honor of the deceased's memory (see also Bereavement in Judaism).

-It has become customary for synagogues to arrange a siyyum on the morning before Passover to allow those fasting for the Fast of the Firstborn to break their fast, taking advantage of the halakhic principle that prioritizes Torah study.
+It has become customary for synagogues to arrange a siyum on the morning before Passover to allow those fasting for the Fast of the Firstborn to break their fast, taking advantage of the halakhic principle that prioritizes Torah study.

-A siyyum ha-sefer “completion of the book” is also held as a ceremonial completion and dedication of a Torah scroll, the most important Jewish ritual object, which is kept in the Torah ark of a synagogue.
-This is not technically related to the other forms of siyyum.
+A siyum ha-sefer “completion of the book” is also held as a ceremonial completion and dedication of a Torah scroll, the most important Jewish ritual object, which is kept in the Torah ark of a synagogue.
+This is not technically related to the other forms of siyum.